-Sparse forests, mixed forests on mountains at elevations of 500 - 2000 metres[
+Sparse forests, mixed forests on mountains; at elevations from 500 - 3,000 metres[

 Resents root disturbance, especially as the plants get older[

 ].
 It is best to place the plants into their permanent positions as soon as possible, perhaps giving some winter protection for their first year or two[

 Plants are very tolerant of pruning and can be cut right back into old wood if required[